About Our client

 Project Objective

-Use recorded bridge and ground motions to develop and validate a realistic FE model of the cable-stayed bridge and validate the design assumptions for critical components such as cables and towers.
+Provide a real-time monitoring system of the structural condition of the bridge and use the recorded structural vibration data and ground motions to develop and validate a realistic FE model of the cable-stayed bridge and validate the design assumptions for critical components such as cables and towers.

 Project Achievement